torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 ### Load CSV File using File class

 The structure of our CSV file is very simple.
-We only have 2 columns.
+We only have two columns.
 So we can take a risk and use `File` class instead of `CSV` class.

 ```ruby